ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

 1. Install the required packages:

+       pip install -r src/requirements.txt

+   If this does not work on your system, install the main packages manually:

        pip install ortools numpy pandas matplotlib

-2. Make sure these two files are in the same folder as the script or in the DATA/ folder:
+2. Make sure these two CSV files are in the `src/` folder together with the Python scripts:

        distance_matrix.csv
        time_matrix.csv